oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync SaaS - Definitive Schema & RLS Policy v9.0 (Multi-Tenant)
+-- EduSync SaaS - Definitive Schema & RLS Policy v9.1 (Multi-Tenant)
 -- Description: This script transitions the database to a multi-school SaaS model.
 --              It introduces a `schools` table and adds `school_id` to all relevant tables.
 --              It creates a `super_admin` role and robust RLS policies for data isolation.
+--              This version is idempotent, meaning it can be run multiple times safely.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor.
 THIS WILL MODIFY YOUR SCHEMA.
 --               It is recommended to back up your data before running.
-This script is idempotent --               and can be run multiple times.
 -- ================================================================================================

 -- ================================================================================================